Scientific writing

 This, then, is my advice to doctoral students and early career researchers.
 Spend some time looking for a group of people you like writing for and just go ahead and enjoy it for a few hours every week.
 (I recommend at least two and a half hours and at most fifteen.)
 This will all be happening within you, in your heart and mind, so you are in control of the moment.
 Keep the mood warm and collegial.
 Don’t spend a lot of time writing for readers you don’t like, or readers you fear, or don’t respect, or feel humiliated by.
 Spend most of your writing time among your peers.
 Enjoy their company.

-Also, I can complain to other researchers, I suppose.
+I can also complain to other researchers, I suppose.

 J.S.
 Milne, tips for authors: